 After a 10hr drive from Kenya’s capital Nairobi and a further 1hr motor cycle ride from the local Laisamis town, I arrived at Kaltuma’s house just before the sun sank in the west.
 During my sandy ride, I was sporadically hit by waves of awful stenches caused by decaying carcasses of cattle and goats that scattered across the arid land; a manifestation of the harsh drought that adversely affects the region.

 Ms. Kaltuma- Chairperson Bakal Self Help Group happily invited me into her home and served me camel milk tea.
 Her warm jovial family made me feel at home.
 We chatted away almost the entire evening.
 It was quite humid that I was unable to sleep.
 I tossed and turned for hours.
 The orchestra of the chattering insects outside almost soothed me to sleep.
 Her daughter, Saum, occasionally asked if I was fine; ‘aunty, are you Ok?’
 She inquired, ‘Sure Saum,’ I lied.
 I kept peeping through the openings of the twig hut to enjoy a stupendous array of bright stars that dominated the sky.
 Just when I was at the ‘peak’ of my hard found sleep, noises outside distracted me; the early morning birds chirped different tunes, the cows mooed at intervals, the cock crowed repeatedly while the goats bleated in turns.
 I could also overhear Ronte and Saum giggling outside and Ms. Kaltuma yelling their names on top of her lungs; Ronteeee!
 Saum!!.
 Clearly, every creature was up.
-So up, I awoke!
+So up, I woke!
 And stepped out of the hut with a haggard look in my eyes.

 It was a bright breezy Saturday morning.
 Orange -pink sun rays beatified the sky on the east.
 I was excited and fervent to meet these wonderful women of Bakal Self Help Group.
 During breakfast, the girls were curious about my work.
 I tried much to explain.
 Saum was more inquisitive and expressed her dream of becoming a journalist when she grows up.
 I encouraged her to work hard in school and read a lot of story books.
 After breakfast, they directed a video of ‘I reporting live on location’.
 Saum firmly held my I pad ‘Ok Aunty Lorna, 123 start!’
 I rattled on…(these girls can be something!)

-At about 10am, the women started streaming into Ms. Kaltumas homestead, one after the other, others in pairs chatting and occasionally stoping for a minute or so to gossip – then high five in cracking laughter.
+At about 10am, the women started streaming into Ms. Kaltumas homestead, one after the other, others in pairs chatting and occasionally stopping for a minute or so to gossip – then high five in cracking laughter.
 Saum, Ronte and I were done with ‘reporting live’.
 We carried benches and arranged them under a tree- at 10am the equitorial sun was already shining with a strange cruelty.
-Soon all the women had arrived, the total sum lacking one woman, probably caught up by other pressing issues.
+Soon all the women had arrived, the total sum lacking one woman, probably caught up by other pressing matters.
 Oh, she notified Ms. Kaltuma of her absence through one of the women present.

 The meeting started.
 Ronte and Saum had been requested by their mother to give a hand with livestock.
 I took up my space, dressed in disguise, smiling a bit too abnormal-probably trying to create rapport.
 Ms. Kaltuma did the best.
 She introduced me to the ladies and introduced the ladies to me.
 She informed them of my presence.
 Most women here speak local dialect, ‘this is going to be hard’ I thought to myself.
 Not to worry, Ms. Kaltuma volunteered to translate.
 She told the women that the agenda of the meeting was going to change a bit since I was around.
 And that they would carry on with their meeting a bit later.